 Spidey finds himself somewhere in the middle despite being one of Marvel’s top listed properties, with an obvious sequel closing off Marvel’s Phase III after ‘Endgame’.
 We expect a list of announcements from Marvel coming our way regarding its next phase of movies soon, now that we are done with ‘Far From Home’ and the whole spoiler game.
 With that, we can surely expect a threequel scheduled for a Phase V release if not Phase IV, either capping off or fuelling another trilogy of Spiderman films, since when has anybody had enough of them?
 For now, like a lost traveller looking to the North Star for direction, we too seek to look in the most obvious direction to look at possible routes for a sequel as with all Marvel films: the mid credits and the post credits scenes.

-Spider Man: Far From Home Mid Credits and Post Credits Scene, Explained
+Spider-Man 3 Theories: Spider Man: Far From Home Mid Credits and Post Credits Scene

 After going completely the “Mandarin” way from ‘Iron Man 3’, Quentin Beck (Jake Gyllenhaal) aka Mysterio after presumably dying following the final showdown in the film delivers a final blow to Spiderman by displaying doctored footage of his fight, blaming Spiderman for the Elementals projections and attacks, and revealing his secret identity to the world.
 Aiding him and adding fuel to his claims is J. Jonah Jameson from the Daily Bugle reigning in his own profound hatred for the wall crawler in a hearty reprisal of his role by J.K.
 Simmons.
 Safe to say, there possibly won’t be a better Jameson than Simmons in this lifetime, and notably so, Marvel realised that and brought him in.